Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - `hexcode.txt` and `bin.txt` should now be generated.

-### Command Line Arguements
+### Command Line Arguments

-By default you don't have to explicitly provide the name of the output file for hexadecimal code or binary code, given the input file, `asmcode.txt` is located in the same folder as the executable and is readable.
-However, if you wish you can specify all the three files through command line arguements, along with a couple of other functionalities.
+By default, you don't have to explicitly provide the name of the output file for hexadecimal code or binary code, given the input file, `asmcode.txt` is located in the same folder as the executable and is readable.
+However, if you wish you can specify all the three files through command line arguments, along with a couple of other functionalities.

-The general syntax of command line arguements are:
+The general syntax of command line arguments are:

 ``` Bash
 ./Assembler -flag <value> ...
 ```

-Here, `-flag` can mean any one, or more of the following:
+Here, `-flag` can mean any-one, or more of the following:

 - `-i \<input_file\>`: Input file containing `assembly` code (default: asmcode.txt)
 - `-o \<output_file\>`: Output file in which `hexadecimal` code will be stored (default: hexcode.txt)